ReZeroE/MIPS-Assembler/README.md

 ## Valgrind Report & Testing
 This program is fully tested through both manual testing and Valgrind.
 The program handles all corner cases and memory allocation/deallocation flawlessly.

-Please note that the program has certain preset limits and is not garenteed to function correctly beyound those limits (specified below).
 ```
 Grading:  kevinliu.tar
 Time:     Mon Nov 29 22:22:28 EST 2021